fontobene/fontobene/SPECIFICATION.md

 the number may be omitted.
 If the integer part is zero and there is a fractional part, the zero may be omitted (e.g. `-.5` instead of `-0.5`).

-The coordinate system starts at the lower left corner.
-Positive X coordinates point to the right.
-Positive Y coordinates point to the top.
-Negative coordinates are not allowed.

-          Y
-    (0,Y) +
-          |
-          |
-          +-----+ X
-      (0,0)   (X,0)

-The example above would draw the pointy "outer frame" of the character "A".
 Here is the complete definition of the glyph for the character "LATIN CAPITAL LETTER A (U+0041)":